aperiosoftware/astropy-timeseries/docs/timeseries/data_access.rst

 ..
 TODO: make it so that Time() is not required above

 Note that the result will always be sorted by time.
-Similarly, the :attr:`~astropy.timeseries.TimeSeries.iloc` attribute can be used to fetch rows from the time series *sorted by time*, so for example the two first entries (by time) can be accessed with::
+Similarly, the :attr:`~astropy_timeseries.TimeSeries.iloc` attribute can be used to fetch rows from the time series *sorted by time*, so for example the two first entries (by time) can be accessed with::